Haddad Maia loses in first round, title defense over at Nottingham Open

 NOTTINGHAM, England – Beatriz Haddad Maia’s defense of her grass-court Nottingham Open title is over already.

-Coming off reaching the semifinals at the French Open last week, the Brazilian player was defeated by lucky loser Daria Snigur 6-4, 6-3 in the first round on Tuesday.
+Coming off reaching the semifinals at the French Open last week, the Brazilian player was defeated by lucky loser Daria Snigur 6-4, 6-3 in the first round.

 Snigur was only playing because fellow Ukrainian Lesia Tsurenko pulled out because of injury hours before the match.
 However, as a junior Wimbledon champion back in 2019, Snigur was a tough opponent for the second-seeded Haddad Maia.